StarlingUAS/fenswood_volcano_template/README.md

 ## Tutorials

+The tutorial is hosted here: https://starlinguas.github.io/fenswood_volcano_template/

-See [tutorial folder](tutorial) for detailed instructions and code walkthroughs.
+But also, see [tutorial folder](tutorial) for detailed instructions and code walkthroughs.

 ## Quick Start